FilipRuman/4Form/docs/ExportingMaps.md

 ![image](https://github.com/user-attachments/assets/296d6702-26c8-4691-ab2f-ceb1f6c1e906)
 ## Export
 > [!Warning]
-> **Read before proceding**
+> **Read before proceeding**
-> Runing export will override all files saved under the directory with maps name.
+> Running export will override all files saved under the directory with maps name.

-* you can now run export on ``WholeMapExport.cs`` your exports should be under: *userDirectory/Maps/**MapName/Terrain3D/ *user paths on different os: https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html#editor-data-paths **MapName- name found on Map script that this scrpt has reference to
+* you can now run export on ``WholeMapExport.cs`` your exports should be under: *userDirectory/Maps/**MapName/Terrain3D/ *user paths on different os: https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html#editor-data-paths **MapName- name found on Map script that this script has reference to
 * to share your map just copy whole folder with map's name and paste it (in the same place) on the other device under Maps folder
 * it should be automatically discovered next time you open the game
 ## Import
 > [!Warning]
-> **Read before proceding**
+> **Read before proceeding**
-> Runing import will override current terrain 3d, routes and mesh instances
+> Running import will override current terrain 3d, routes and mesh instances
 * set ``manualMapLoadName`` in ``WholeMapExport.cs`` to be name of map(folder) that you want to import.
 * click ``manualMapLoad``
 If you have any problems please write bug report under the issues page